 Storylines, Where to Watch, Injuries, & Betting Info For Raptors vs. Nets

-The Toronto Raptors will look to regroup against the undermanned Brooklyn Nets on Monday.
-Here's where to watch, betting lines, and injury reports

-The Toronto Raptors will look to right the ship after two disappointing losses when they open a two-game series against the Brooklyn Nets on Monday at 7:30 p.m.
+The Toronto Raptors are returning home Tuesday night to a full capacity Scotiabank Arena and a date with the Brooklyn Nets at 7:30 p.m.
 ET.

 What to Watch For